Skip to main content

 Everyone knows the cliche “hook, line, and sinker.”
 You can apply that to each scene but think of it as entry hook, scene middle, and exit hook.
 You’ll need all three of these elements in every scene to create a story your readers can’t put down.

-6 Ways to Exit a Scene:
+6 Ways How to End a Scene

 1. Cliff Hanger — perhaps your protagonist’s life is at risk.